jacks3jk/The-Old-Master-Says/README.md

 **About the Project**

-A database API of the Laozi (Dao De Jing) that lets you compare English translations and search by text.
+A database API for the Laozi (Dao De Jing).
+The app serves to main functions:

+1. Lets you compare English translations of specific chapters from different authors (current count: 9).

+2. Search through the text for specific quotations (e.g. a user may check to see if 'A journey of a thousand miles begins with one step' is in any English translation of the DDJ)

 ![Image of Webpage](https://github.com/jacks3jk/The-Old-Master-Says/blob/main/home%20preview.png)

 **Project Status**

-This is a passion project and work in progress.
-Currently, this project's front-end and back-end are disconnected, but should be connected by early December.
+In progress.

 **Future Plans**

-- allow users to make requests through web-page
+- Host the database on a server to open alpha testing.
-- include a feature that lets you search found quotes and returns the likelihood it comes from the Laozi.
+- Include a feature that uses an algorithm to determine the liklihood a particular English quote is found in the DDJ.
-- continually work to update and expand the database with more English translations
+- Continually work to update and expand the database with more English translations.

 **Bugs**